tldr-pages/tldr/pages/linux/jobs.md

 `jobs`

-- List jobs and their process ids:
+- List jobs and their process IDs:

 `jobs -l`